-The various cloud providers such as Facebook, Google, Amazon and Microsoft are facing a challenge of latency distribution for user-interactive workloads.
-The high latency episodes called “tail-tolerant” or “latency-tail-tolerant”, also affect the performance of cloud service.
-The latency tail-tolerant jobs reduce the resource utilization and increase energy consumption.
+Various cloud providers such as Facebook, Google, Amazon and Microsoft are facing challenges related to latency distribution for user-interactive workloads.
+Such high latency episodes termed the ‘long tail’ increases the execution time of jobs, as well as reduced system availability.
 As per existing research work, resource contention is the main reason for stragglers, occurring when different jobs are waiting for shared resources.
 Different applications executing on different nodes may also content for shared global resources.
 The other reasons for stragglers can be: CPU over-utilization, data abstraction, ineffective resource or job scheduling, data skew and faults.
 This paper proposes a platform to build an automated testbed for straggler analysis in distributed systems analyses called PRISM to identify the main reasons of high latency and their effects on the system performance.
 Furthermore, the performance is evaluated to know the relationship between controlled parameters and latency.
 Moreover, proposed testbed will be used for future evaluations.

 CCS Concepts